 As in most negotiations, you tend to meet somewhere in the middle.
 I asked for what I thought was fair given my seniority and length of service, and the company had a different opinion.
 The ultimate decision lay with a couple execs I’d never met in another office.
 Even though my boss wanted to do whatever possible to help me out, I’m sure that not having a direct connection with the final authorities prevented me from getting more.

-But I tell ya’, even though they low-balled my initial offer, I got the most I could get out of them.
+But I tell ya’, even though they low-balled my initial offer, I got the most I could get out of them for my severance package.
 This was the hardest I’d ever negotiated in my life.
 And a lot of people, myself included, spent a lot of time working out this deal.
 There comes a time in negotiations where you can sense that pushing any harder will backfire, and I definitely got right as close as I could to that point and fortunately didn’t cross over the line.

 What I Got To Quit My Job